chhayac/Apartment_Finder/README.md

 - Using BeautifulSoup for scraping the website.
 - Using JSON, CSV to write output of scraper in a well organized csv file.
 - Using ConfigParser to get organized configuration of the project.
-- Using Google Maps API to get transit information, distance, walking details etc.
+- Using Google Maps API to get transit information, distance, walking details, rent info, etc.
 - Using SMTPLib to automate a daily email.